 Cox, James, 1846-1925 : Diaries

-Access restrictions: Restricted - Content cannot be accessed without permission - Original diaries restricted.
+Access restrictions: Partly restricted - Please use surrogate in place of original - Access to original diaries restricted.
 Please use digital copy, or photocopies available at MS-Papers-4296

 There are 35 items in total.

-Format: 35 volume(s), 0.50 Linear Metres, Personal records - Diaries, Manuscript, Holographs (grey case folders in grey box)See original record
+Format: 35 volume(s), 0.50 Linear Metres, Diaries, Manuscripts, Holographs (grey case folders in grey box)See original record